whit-colm/transmission-protonvpn-docker/README.md

 ## Configuration

-All downloads go to a single directory specified by `TMSN_TORRENTS_DIR` in `.env`.
+All downloads go to a single directory specified by `DOWNLOADS_DIR` in `.env`.
 The setup automatically disables Transmission's incomplete directory feature via the `transmission-settings.sh` script, which runs on container startup.

 If you need to customize Transmission settings further, modify `transmission-settings.sh` or edit `/config/settings.json` manually (stop the container first).